mikolalysenko/3p/README.md

 **DRAFT SPECIFICATION**

-Progressive triangle streams are an implementation of [Hugh Hoppe's progressive meshes](http://research.microsoft.com/en-us/um/people/hoppe/proj/pm/) with some minor modifications favoring file sizes and fast lossless decoding over visual fidelity.

-This module provides documentation of progressive triangle streams as well as reference codecs for the binary and JSON formats.
-Optimized streaming decoders for specific applications are provided by other packages.
+Progressive triangle streams are an implementation of [Hugh Hoppe's progressive meshes](http://research.microsoft.com/en-us/um/people/hoppe/proj/pm/) with some minor modifications favoring fast decoding over visual fidelity.
+This module documents progressive triangle streams and implements reference codecs for the binary and JSON formats.

+## Why use 3p?

+Progressive meshes have two advantages over standard mesh representations like indexed face lists:

+1. They are typically much smaller.
+In a binary 3P file, the topology data of the mesh uses 1/4 as much space as in a binary indexed triangle mesh and up to 1/10 as much space as an ASCII encoded equivalent.
+2. They can be loaded incrementally.
+It is possible to process a truncated 3P file and recover an approximate geometry immediately.
+This decreases the amount of time spent waiting for geometry to load.

+Like the PLY file format, 3P files can specify arbitrary vertex and face data.
+3P is also a lossless encoding, so attributes like vertex positions are not truncated in intermediate representations.
+3P can be combined with standard HTTP compression schemes like gzip for further size reductions.

 ## Other implementations

-* TODO
+* TODO: Implement separate streaming parser

 # Format description